 Target date funds are a good investment option, making investing your savings for your retirement as simple as choosing when you want to retire.

 Article written by, Guest Contributor Julie Grandstaff a veteran of the financial services industry.
 She spent her career managing investments for institutions as well as individuals and retired at the age of 51 after reaching her savings goals.
+Julie is the author of Save Yourself: Your Guide to Saving for Retirement and Building Financial Security.
 She lives with her husband Jeff in Portland, Oregon, and blogs about saving and investing for retirement at juliegrandstaff.com.
-Look for her upcoming book, Save Yourself: Your Guide to Saving for Retirement and Building Financial Security.